Saffron has a wonderful aroma. Adding it to your rice can make it taste extra special!

 We Japanese like to make our original bento lunch box and enjoy it.

 Thanks for sharing Ayako!
 I can’t wait to make saffron rice!

 This article was posted on Friday, October 24th, 2014 at 12:42 pm and is filed under Bento, Countries & Cultures, Japan, Japanese Cuisine, Recipes of the World, Saffron Rice.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.